How to move to the Netherlands

 Registering your address

-You’ll need to register with your local gemeente (municipality) within five days of moving in.
+You must register with your local gemeente (municipality) within five days of moving in.

 Opening a bank account